-Statistical Energy Analysis approach offers an efficient solution to study noise and vibration propagation problematics inside large systems at mid- and high-frequencies by reducing the global system to a set of coupled subsystems and linear equations describing the energy incomes, outcomes, transfers and dissipations in-between the created subsystems.
+Statistical Energy Analysis approach offers an effcient solution to study noise and vibration propagation inside large systems at mid- and high-frequencies.
+The global system is reduced to a set of coupled subsystems and energy balance between them is computed.

 From FEA to SEA